LeapingGorillaLTD/secretstore/src/LeapingGorilla.SecretStore.IntegrationTests/ReadMe.md

 Tell Git that you don't want to record changes to configuration files containing potentially sensitive information.

-`git update-index --assume-unchanged src/LeapingGorilla.SecretStore.IntegrationTests/KmsTestKeyArn.txt` `git update-index --assume-unchanged src/LeapingGorilla.SecretStore.IntegrationTests/PostgreSQLConnectionString.txt`
+`git update-index --assume-unchanged src/LeapingGorilla.SecretStore.IntegrationTests/KmsTestKeyArn.txt`

 ## Database Tests

-1. Create a database to contain tables for your integration tests.
-You can use the `CreateIntegrationTestsDb.sql` scripts to make this easier.

-2. Add a connection string to the `PostgreSQLConnectionString.txt` file.
-This should be on a single line and should have permissions to connect to the database and delete tables.
-This should look something like:

-`Server=SQL01;Port=5432;Database=secretstore_integrationtests;User Id=ssuser;Password=XXX;`
+1. Navigate to `docker/secretstore-integration-tests`

+2. Start the test database using `docker compose up -d`

 3. Run the tests

+To clean up run `docker compose down` from the `docker/secretstore-integration-tests` directory and delete the `DockerData` directory.

 ## AWS Tests

 1. Create a suitable user or role with access to KMS and DynamoDB.
-The integration tests follow [Amazon's conventions](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-config-creds.html) for looking up credentials.

 2. Create a key in KMS.
 The role created in step 1 should be able to use the key.